daimh/daimon/README.md

-# daimon, the simplest but powerful and flexible monitoring tool
+# Daimon, the simplest but powerful and flexible monitoring tool

+Tired of running commands every month, day, hour, or minute to check your system's health?
+Or are you debugging a random system failure, which is always the hardest?
+Daimon is for you.
+We have been using it to monitor the IT infrastructure at the Michigan Neuroscience Institute, University of Michigan, for decades.

-'daimon' runs a sub-command specified in crontab, compares its output with the standard file(s) under the TASK directory under var/, records the history, and sends out email alert if user specifed so in /etc/daimon.conf if the output is different.
+"Daimon" runs a sub-command specified in crontab, compares its output with the standard file(s) under the TASK directory in var/, records the difference, logs it with a timestamp, marks known critical alerts, and sends out email alerts if specified by the user in /etc/daimon.conf.

-'dm-check' prints summary report or checks the abnormal tasks.
-User can choose to confirm the status is abnormal or a new normal.
+"dm-check" prints a summary report or checks for abnormal tasks.
+Users can choose to confirm whether the status is abnormal or a new normal.

-'dm-linux' prints storage usage, CPU load percentage, internal temperature, drive SMART attributes, file changes, directory permissions, LSI raid and Areca raid.
+"dm-linux" prints storage usage, CPU load percentage, internal temperature, drive SMART attributes, file changes, directory permissions, LSI RAID, and Areca RAID.
 It also supports custom commands.

-'dm-ups' prints UPS status, it supports two APC UPS models.
+"dm-ups" prints UPS status; it supports two APC UPS models.
 Feel free to add new models and send me a pull request.

-'dm-ssh' is another parallel ssh based on GNU parallel.

-We has been using daimon to monitor UPS status and hundreds of Linux machines for a decade.
-Recently we also use it to monitor LSI raid card in Windows machine.
+"dm-scp" copies a local file or directory to mutiple nodes in parallel.

+"dm-ssh" is a unique parallel SSH/SCP tool based on GNU parallel.
+It merges the output of all SSH commands as much as possible to save your precious eyes and fingers, as well as your useless mouse.

 ## Installation
 ```